View Current

 Section 6 - Secretary

-(11) The Secretariat for the Art Gallery Advisory Committee will be appointed by the Vice-President Global and External Relations.
+(11) The Secretariat for the Art Gallery Advisory Committee will be appointed by the Deputy Vice-Chancellor Research and Community Connection.

 Top of Page